-During the Exposure Period, an electronic version of this Prospectus (without an Application Form) will be available at www.australianunity.com.au/mci.
-After the Exposure Period and during the Offer Period, an electronic version of this Prospectus with an Application Form will be available at www.australianunity.com.au/mci.
+During the Offer Period, an electronic version of this Prospectus with an Application Form will be available at www.australianunity.com.au/mci.

 This Prospectus is available to you electronically only if you are accessing and downloading or printing the electronic copy of the Prospectus in Australia.
 If you access this Prospectus electronically, you must download the entire Prospectus.